University of Johannesburg

-The University of Johannesburg (UJ) is a public university located in Johannesburg, South Africa.
-The University of Johannesburg came into existence on 1 January 2005 as the result of a merger between the Rand Afrikaans University (RAU), the Technikon Witwatersrand (TWR) and the Soweto and East Rand campuses of Vista University.
+The University of Johannesburg, colloquially known as UJ, is a public university located in Johannesburg, South Africa.
+The University of Johannesburg was established on 1 January 2005 as the result of a merger between the Rand Afrikaans University (RAU), the Technikon Witwatersrand (TWR) and the Soweto and East Rand campuses of Vista University.
 Prior to the merger, the Daveyton and Soweto campuses of the former Vista University had been incorporated into RAU.
 As a result of the merger of Rand Afrikaans University (RAU), it is common for alumni to refer to the university as RAU.
-The vice-chancellor and principal of UJ is Professor Tshilidzi Marwala who took office on 1 January 2018.
-Between 2005 and 2017, UJ's vice-chancellor and principal was Prof Ihron Lester Rensburg.

-The newly emerged institution is one of the largest comprehensive contact universities in South Africa from the 26 public universities that make up the higher education system.
-UJ has a student population of over 50 000, of which more than 3000 are international students from 80 countries.
+The institution is one of the largest comprehensive contact universities in South Africa from the 26 public universities that make up the higher education system.
+UJ has a student population of more than 50,000, of which more than 3,000 are international students from 80 countries.